(Photo by Steve W, via Flickr. CC BY-NC-ND 2.0)

 Far Eastern Curlew (Numenius madagascariensis)

-Listen to our podcast episodes on the Far Eastern Curlew:
+Listen to our podcast episodes on the Far Eastern Curlew.

 Bristle-thighed Curlew (Numenius tahitiensis)